 20. Pets.
 With the exception of small fish in aquariums (ten gallons or less) and birds in cages, pets are prohibited.
 If an approved pet causes a disruption, the resident will be required to remove the pet from the residence halls.

 21. Special Housing Needs.
-Any student who believes he/she has special housing needs must submit supporting documentation, including a form available in the Office of Community Living that must be completed by a qualified examiner.
+Any student who believes he/she has special housing needs must submit supporting documentation, including a form available in the Office of Residential Life that must be completed by a qualified examiner.
 Requests will be considered by the director of student health and counseling and/or the disability specialist.
 Reasonable accommodations will be made as appropriate.

 22. Joint and Several Liability.
 The student and guarantor(s) shall be individually and jointly liable with other residents for all damage done to individual rooms, hallways, bathrooms and common residential areas, including equipment and furnishings therein.
 The resident agrees to share in the payment of damages sustained.